fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/10_operator_overloading/01_introduction.md

 ##

 Enough theory, now let's move to the examples.
+Many operators have different recommendations.